rskbansal/QSTP_Cryptoshield/Assignment-1/README.md

 [Ciphertext](./1.txt)

 ### Solution
 There are only QSs & TPs, which hints for some 2-character encryption.
 Also, each of the rows have 8 such strings in total & all of them begins with `QS`.
-This hints that this is a simple binary encryption with `QS->0` & `TP->1`.
+This hints that this is a simple binary encryption with `QS -> 0` & `TP -> 1`.
 Use any online binary to text converter to get the flag.

 [Tool](https://codebeautify.org/remove-punctuation)